 If you're hosting guests, have a breakfast station in the kitchen stocked with cereal, muffins, granola bars, etc., so guests can make their own breakfast, and you can stay focused on your to-do list!

-We love these breakfast Sundaes or this overnight crock pot breakfast casserole.
+We love these breakfast Sundaes that kids love or this overnight crock pot breakfast casserole.

 Pin Up Your Recipes